 Red Slender Lorises are nocturnal animals that live in Asia’s trees.
-They eat insects, small animals, fruit and flowers in the trees of Eastern and Southern Asia.
-Because their arms are quite delicate, they have developed strong jaws as a compensatory measure.
+They eat insects, small animals, fruit, and flowers in the trees of Eastern and Southern Asia.
+Because their arms are delicate, they have developed strong jaws as a compensatory measure.

 The Red Slender Loris is a mammal that is not currently considered to be endangered.
-It was rated as vulnerable due on habitat loss and hunting for its fur.
+It was rated vulnerable due to habitat loss and hunting for its fur.

-This species diet consists of almost everything as it is not very picky about its food.
-This omnivorous creature mainly feasts on insects, but also lizard eggs, bird eggs, and in even on its own kind in some rare cases!
+This species’ diet consists of almost everything, as it is not very picky about its food.
+This omnivorous creature mainly feasts on insects, lizard eggs, bird eggs, and even on its kind in some rare cases!